blackboard/anthologydevdocs/docs/blackboard/lti/1.3/lti-subsystems/01-authenticating-to-ags.md

 edited: "2024-09-26"
 ---

-Now that you know what is LTI, how it works, that information is sent and how you can create items within courses, we can move to interacting with the additional subsystems available with LTI Advantage which are Assignments and Grades Provsioning Service and Names and Roles Provisioning Service.
+Now that you know what LTI is, how it works, how the information is sent, and how you can create items within courses, we can move on to interacting with the additional subsystems available with LTI Advantage, which are Assignments and Grades Provisioning Service and Names and Roles Provisioning Service.

-But before we start to interact with them, we need to authenticate to the LTI API
+But before we start to interact with them, we need to authenticate with the LTI API

 ## Identifying the information

-Based on the entry point of the user, certain information will be available for you right away which are outlined below and will give you the necessary information to integrate your tool.
-For other entry points such as independent management websites from your tool, you will need to build this information based on your needs.
+Based on the entry point of the user, certain information will be available for you right away, which is outlined below and will give you the necessary information to integrate your tool.
+For other entry points, such as independent management websites from your tool, you will need to build this information based on your needs.

 ### For Assignments and Grades Service

-If the item that is performing the request has a grading column attached (regardless if it was created though a Deep Linking request or adding the Course Content placement as a link and enabling grading), the JWT token sent will include a claim with the following information:
+If the item that is performing the request has a grading column attached (regardless if it was created through a Deep Linking request or adding the Course Content placement as a link and enabling grading), the JWT token sent will include a claim with the following information:

 ```json
 "https://purl.imsglobal.org/spec/lti-ags/claim/endpoint": {